Abdul Razzaq Anjum: Service years

 "The vector given by the controllers started the flow of adrenaline.
 All the preparatory actions were over in less than 30 seconds.
 The bandits (two of them) were reported close to Parachinar; another 30-40 miles had to be covered.
 Soon the controller reported that now only one bandit was violating the border.
 The second had turned away.
 When I brought the target into the TD [Target Designator] box at 3-4 NM [nautical miles], I realized that it was a slow moving, larger aircraft.
 I asked for permission to shoot, which was quickly given.
 With an overtake rate of well over 200 knots and a low IR [Infra-Red] signature; the minimum range cue was lying close to 4,000 feet.
 Effectively, I had no more than 1.5 second firing window available.
 Everything worked as conceived and with the press of the button, the missile was on its way.
 As I was breaking off, I saw the missile impact the target.
 No. 2 also released his missile, which also impacted the target.
 The enemy aircraft crashed on the snow-clad mountains below."

+From July 1988 to February 1989, he commanded No. 14 Sqn.
+As Group Captain, he served as Officer Commanding Combat Commanders' School from August 1992 to March 1994.
+He later served as Director Operations and Air Staff Officer in Southern Air Command.

+In July 1998, Air Commodore Abdul Razzaq was appointed Commander PAF Base Masroor.
+Shortly after, he served as Personal Staff Officer to Air Chief Marshal PQ Mehdi.
+On 30 November 2000, he was promoted to Air Vice Marshal and appointed Deputy Chief of the Air Staff (Training & Evaluation).

+In 2002, AVM Anjum decided to share the lighter and humorous side of military life with the public.
+To bring the idea to life, he approached (Retd) Wing Commander Zafar Iqbal.
+Air Chief Marshal Tahir Rafique Butt described him as "an unseemingly choice, knowing that the Wg Cdr had a reputation of being a serious gentleman with humour nowhere part of his personality."
+The book, "The Air Pockets," was eventually published in 2013.
+In the foreword, Butt wrote: "I wish to dedicate this book to the memory of the Shaheed AVM Abdul Razzaq, who conceptualized, initiated, and supported this great work."